Axolord/dyndns-netcup-go/README.md

 ### Docker compose example using secret files

 You need to create config.yml file in the same directory as the docker-compose.yml file, take a look at [config/example.yml](config/example.yml) for an example.

+> [!WARNING]
-For a Docker setup do not save your secrets (api key, etc.) directly in the config.yml, but rather as environment variables or [docker compose secret files](https://docs.docker.com/compose/how-tos/use-secrets/), as shown below!
+> For a Docker setup do not save your secrets (api key, etc.) directly in the config.yml, but rather as environment variables or [docker compose secret files](https://docs.docker.com/compose/how-tos/use-secrets/), as shown below!

 For secrets management create three files under `secrets/` with the names `customernr`, `apikey` and `apipassword`, like in the [secrets/](secrets/) directory.

+> [!TIP]
-To further protect the secrets from unauthorized access, make sure it is owned by the user that runs dyndns-netcup-go, being the UID 62534 (see the [Dockerfile](build/package/Dockerfile)] and make it read-only:
+> To further protect the secrets from unauthorized access, make sure it is owned by the user that runs dyndns-netcup-go, being the UID 62534 (see the [Dockerfile](build/package/Dockerfile)] and make it read-only:

 ```shell
 sudo chown 62534:62534 secrets/*
 sudo chmod 440 secrets/*